CTSI UDL Initiatives

 Integrating UDL Processes

-Embedding inclusive design principles into our tools, workflows, and organizational practices
+Embed inclusive design principles into tools, workflows, and organizational practices

 Storytelling UDL Practices

-We believe that stories matter.
-Sharing how instructors and staff implement UDL helps surface everyday practices, amplify diverse voices, and demonstrate that UDL can take many forms across different teaching and learning contexts.
+Stories matter.
+When instructors and staff share how they implement UDL, it surfaces everyday practices, amplifies diverse voices, and demonstrates the many ways UDL takes shape across teaching and learning contexts.

-Through storytelling initiatives such as UDL Conversations and UDL Monitor-side Chats, we create space for educators to reflect, connect, and share their UDL-informed approaches.
-These informal gatherings offer a window into the day-to-day adaptations that foster accessibility, engagement, and learner agency.
+Through storytelling initiatives such as UDL Conversations, UDL Express, and UDL Monitor-Side Chats, CTSI creates space for educators to reflect, connect, and share their UDL-informed practices.
+These gatherings highlight the day-to-day adaptations that foster accessibility, engagement, and learner agency.

-Most recently, we hosted the Course Design Institute (CDI) Reunion, which brought together past participants to reflect on how their inclusive teaching strategies have evolved over time.
-These conversations surfaced fresh examples of UDL in action and strengthened a growing community of instructors committed to accessibility and inclusion.
+At the recent Course Design Institute (CDI) Reunion, past participants reflected on how their inclusive teaching strategies have evolved.
+The conversations surfaced fresh examples of UDL in action and strengthened a growing community committed to accessibility and inclusion.

-Storytelling continues to be central to how we grow our collective understanding of UDL—by listening to one another, making invisible practices visible, and building a shared language of inclusive design.
+Storytelling remains central to growing our collective understanding of UDL—by listening to one another, making invisible practices visible, and building a shared language of inclusive design.

 Scaffolding UDL Education

 Instructors, teaching assistants, and staff have shared that the UDL Guidelines can sometimes feel overwhelming to interpret and apply.
-To support deeper engagement, CTSI (and TATP) has been embedding scaffolded UDL learning opportunities across our programming and resources—designed to build understanding, capacity, and confidence in applying UDL principles across diverse roles.
+To support deeper engagement, CTSI and TATP have been scaffolding UDL learning opportunities across programming and resources—designed to build understanding, capacity, and confidence in applying UDL principles across diverse roles.

 Recent self-paced, asynchronous resources include:

-Each of these programs features UDL-informed examples and practical strategies, helping instructors apply inclusive design principles in context.
+Each of these resources features UDL-informed examples and practical strategies, helping instructors and staff apply inclusive design principles in context.

-We are also developing a new self-paced, asynchronous resource—Universal Design for Learning Foundations (UDLF)—to support instructors, teaching assistants, and staff in better understanding, exploring, and applying UDL principles in their teaching and learning environments.
+We are also developing a new self-paced, asynchronous resource—Universal Design for Learning Foundations (UDLF)—to support instructors, teaching assistants, and staff in better understanding, exploring, and applying UDL principles in their own contexts.

-In addition, the Accessibility Guidelines for Teaching and Learning page now highlights UDL as a guiding framework and shares a range of accessible teaching strategies that support more inclusive learning experiences.
+In addition, the Accessibility Guidelines for Teaching and Learning page highlight UDL as a guiding framework and provide a range of strategies that support more inclusive learning experiences.

 Integrating UDL Processes